-As we left Kingman, Neil and I were looking forward to the isolation of Mojave Road.
+After leaving Kingman, I was looking forward to the isolation of Mojave Road.
 It is an historic route across the Mojave Desert.
 A route from the Native Americans back in the day, but later became a thoroughfare for Spanish missionaries, explorers and settlers.

-The GAIA app sure helped keep us on track as there are so many two tracks, gravel roads, and wash outs in the desert.
-Plus, Neil has an amazing sense of direction.
+The GAIA app sure helped keep me on track as there are so many two tracks, gravel roads, and wash outs in the desert.

-He also knows how to pick a great campsite.
-Before the sunset, we found a nice quiet spot along the road to set up camp and make some dinner.
+Before the sunset, I found a nice quiet spot along the road to set up camp and make some dinner.

 It was really nice to be out in the middle of nowhere looking at all the stars by a campfire.
 Something I could do every night.

-The next day we looked forward to finding some of Mojave Roads history spots.
-I was excited when we found the mailbox.
+The next day was all about finding those Mojave Roads history spots.
+I was excited when I found the mailbox.

 A windmill still turns at an old watering spot for the travelers back in the day.
 Old structures still stand and I wonder who lived here.

-There was still so much more to see but we had places to go and people to meet, so we jumped off Mojave Road, and headed towards the coast of California as our goal was San Diego.
+There was still so much more to see but I had places to go and people to meet, so I jumped off Mojave Road, and headed towards the coast of California as our goal was San Diego.

-On our way to Long Beach where we were going to hit the coastal highway down to San Diego we passed through Big Bear, California.
+Along the the way to Long Beach where I was going to hit the coastal highway down to San Diego I passed through Big Bear, California.

 Big Bear, California is home to three Jeep Badge of Honor Trails.
-Little did I realize we were on one when I suggested a detour of a scenic drive.
+Little did I realize I was on a trail when I decided to take detour of a scenic drive.
 Not only was is scenic, but I freaked out from the heights.
-I decided the trail was too much for me, and we turned around.
+I decided the trail was too much for me, and turned around.

-However, we were able to hit the trail again on the way back and I was able to complete the trail.
+However, I were able to hit the trail again on the way back and I was able to complete the trail.

 The best part was Jersey's reaction to hearing the ocean waves for the first time.

 It was a night camping with sounds of sirens instead of coyotes, birds, and Big Foot.
-The next morning we headed to the city for a little tourist time.
-We went to the water front to check out all the ships.
-We also went to Coronado Beach to see the Navy Seals but it wasn't my lucky day.
+The next morning was time to be a tourist seeing the waterfront and all the ships.